p-roesch/lcreg/README.md

 Rigid and affine registration of large scalar 3D images is an import step for both medical and non-medical image processing.
 The distinguishing feature of *lcreg* is its capability to efficiently register images that do not fit into system memory. *lcreg* is based on the optimisation of the local correlation similarity measure [1] using a novel image encoding scheme fostering on-the-fly image compression and decompression [2].

 # Tutorial and samples
-The [lcreg tutorial](https://cloud.hs-augsburg.de/index.php/s/8CYSMJ2PHDpA2di) provides a step by step guide for the installation and practical application of the software and is complemented by [sample data and configuration files](https://cloud.hs-augsburg.de/index.php/s/WAxMMsqSsSZMsMp) (156 MB).
+The *lcreg tutorial* provides a step by step guide for the installation and practical application of the software and is complemented by sample data and configuration files (156 MB).
+These ressources can be downloaded from [here](https://cloud.hs-augsburg.de/index.php/s/iR8BBZM2n6zcxSp).

 # Contact and support
 ResearchGate members please use the [project page](https://www.researchgate.net/project/Efficient-registration-of-large-3D-images-lcreg) to post comments or ask questions.
 The email address of the project is lcreg@hs-augsburg.de.